 Marjolein Witte [Eindhoven, 1979] is a Dutch visual artist living and working in Utrecht.
 She studied Fine Art at the HKU University of the Arts and graduated in 2002.
-She visualizes her ideas by using installations, paintings, photographs and film.
-In her work she studies basic human needs, their physical manifestations and possible tensions that arise in relation to the environment.
-Territorial action is a recurrent theme in her work.
+Witte builds, paints, draws and photographs physical and imaginary boundaries, constructions and manipulations.
+In her work she studies fundamental human needs, their physical manifestations and possible tensions that arise in relation to the environment.
+Territorial behavior and the relationship between humans and nature are recurring themes in her work.

 ‘My works are often a reaction to a certain location, its characteristics, its appearance and its history or are a reaction to a given concept.
 As a person and an artist I am deeply interested in the built environment, the organized and the manipulated nature and spatial and imaginary boundaries.’

 The works of Marjolein Witte are fascinating because of their diversity in presentation and materials, while they have a clearly recognizable signature in common.
 The geometric shapes, clear lines and striking colors are recurring elements in Wittes work.
 Her interest in human intervention in nature results both in large wooden constructions as in intimate series of paintings.

 With her installations Witte connects to the location where she presents her work.
 This creates a naturally whole in which work and space coincide, as in 2018 in EXBunker with the installation Barbara’s Barrikaden.
 The history of the bunker plays an important role in the design of the installation.
 As a visitor you feel the ambiguity the work evokes in that particular place: the constriction of the small space with the thick walls and its protection.
 The sixteen Tags (2018) also deal with the direct relationship with the environment.
 Partly because of the small size, they are not attention-grabbing paintings, but rather a natural and colorful part of the graffiti walls in the Utrecht city center.